huixiang-liu/Image_Management_Tool/README.md

 # Image_Management_Tool
-An image management tool developed in Java
+An image management tool developed in Java.
+Use JavaFX for GUI